storj/ipfs-go-ds-storj/README.md

 `STORJ_DEBUG_ADDR` can be set to a specific `[host]:port` address to listen on for the debug endpoints.
 If not set, the debug endpoints are disabled.

-`GOLOG_FILE` sets the location of the log file.
+`GOLOG_FILE` sets the log file location.
 If not set, the logs are printed to the standard error.

 `STORJ_LOG_LEVEL` sets the log level.
 The default level is ERROR.
 Use `storjds=<level>` to set the log level of only the Storj datastore plugin.
 See https://github.com/ipfs/go-log#golog_log_level for details.